-Extraneural spread of primary intracranial neoplasms is distinctly uncommon, occurring far less frequently than CSF spread.
+Extraneural spread of primary intracranial neoplasm is distinctly uncommon, occurring far less frequently than CSF spread.

-The most frequent neoplsams to do so, in decreasing order of frequency are:
+The most frequent neoplasms to do so, in decreasing order of frequency, are:

 A mnemonic to remember the order in which extraocular muscles are involved in thyroid-associated orbitopathy (TAO) is: